 Most people who have ponds will tell you that they get immense satisfaction and enjoyment from their pond (or ponds in many cases).
-People will often spend hours just relaxing by the pond enjoying the sights and sounds of the fish and wildlife that inhabit or visit the pond.
-A well designed pond will bring you satisfaction for many years to come.
+People will often spend hours just relaxing by their pond enjoying the sights and sounds of the fish in the pond and the wildlife that visit the pond.
+A well designed pond will bring you satisfaction for many years to come, but there are some things you should consider before putting a shovel in the ground.
 Here are some pond design tips to help you create the perfect pond for your back yard.
-There are basically three types of ponds that people generally build: [column col=”1/2″]

 There are basically four types of ponds that people generally build:

 Whether you are planning to build your pond yourself, or hire a contractor to install your pond, there are many things to consider before you start.
 If you know someone that has a pond, talk to them about what they like about their pond, and what they would change.
 I don’t know any pond owners who don’t wish they had done at least one thing different when they built their pond.

 WHEN PLANNING YOUR POND – MAKE IT AS LARGE AS POSSIBLE!!
 I cannot stress this point enough.
 Probably the biggest regret most pond owners have, is that they did not build their pond big enough.
 One customer relayed this advice that was given to him while he was planning his pond: “Plan your pond, then double the size”.
 He said it was the best advice anyone ever gave him.